Barbados lies just south of the central hurricane belt, however, the island has not experienced any significant storms since Hurricane Janet in 1955.

 What’s the difference between a depression and a storm?

 When a hurricane does develop in the region, they primarily originate off the African coast and intensify as they cross the Atlantic Ocean towards Barbados.
-However, by the time they reach the island, they have usually already been downgraded to a mild to moderate tropical storm or weather warnings have been canceled altogether.
+By the time they reach the island, weather warnings have been canceled altogether, or they have been downgraded to a mild to moderate tropical storm.

-In fact, due to the island’s unique easterly location, it’s not uncommon for the major weather systems that appear to be heading directly towards the island to move above or below Barbados at the last minute, sidestepping us entirely.
+Due to the island’s unique easterly location, it’s not uncommon for the major weather systems that appear to be heading directly towards the island to move above or below Barbados at the last minute.

 Nevertheless, when the tropical weather conditions do arrive, they tend not to last very long and only bring moderate winds and rainfall.